Carnival of Souls (Pere Ubu album)

-Carnival of Souls is an album by the American band Pere Ubu, released in 2014.
+Carnival of Souls is the fifteenth studio album by the American band Pere Ubu, released on September 9, 2014.
 The title is taken from the 1962 film, for which the band had created an underscore.
 "Irene" was released as a single.

 Production

 The album was written while Pere Ubu toured Europe in support of Lady from Shanghai.
 Darryl Boon joined the band on clarinet.
 In addition to the film, Pere Ubu was inspired by Van der Graaf Generator's Pawn Hearts.